Yellowknife businesses: Let’s get customers back through your doors

 On this page, we’re helping Yellowknife businesses tell you about restart dates, opening hours and any special offers or products and services they have.

-We know returning evacuees need information about their favourite stores and services, and we know some businesses have just taken a big financial hit and need all the help they can get.
+We know returning evacuees need information about their favourite stores and services, and we know our businesses will need help as they get started again.

-Residents: Watch out for this page to update regularly over the coming days with new information from as many Yellowknife businesses as we can reach.
-We’ll make it clear on our homepage when we have information on this page for you to check out.
+Residents: Scroll down to read messages from Yellowknife businesses who can’t wait for you to come back.
+See what’s on offer and follow links to more information.

+Businesses: You do not have to pay to advertise on this page.
+Please only pay what you can.
+Click here to scroll down to the form.

 We will send invoices to participating businesses in the coming days for the amount each business specifies.